ihsan-project/IhsanReactNative/README.md

 - on iOS Simulator: `cmd+d` then choose 'Debug'
 - on Android Emulator: `cmd+m` then choose 'Debug'

+## Updating libraries
+ - Use `yarn updgrade --latest` to update all the libraries to latest
+ - Possibly need to upgrade Android `minSdkVersion`: Bump the number.
+ - Possibly need to update iOS Minimum Deployment Target: In Podfile the `platform` method
+ - Possibly need to run `cd ios && pod outdated` and then update Podfile with versions accordingly
+ - Upgrade the [Flipper](https://fbflipper.com/docs/getting-started/react-native/#using-the-latest-flipper-sdk) version.
+For ios update in Podfile
 ## Git Commit Flow

 You can...